What’s a solar farm?

 The supporting structures that hold the modules are designed to withstand wind loads of 105-120 mph.

-While there are companies that build PV plants on landfills, Silicon Ranch does not do so because building PV plants on landfills presents permitting and construction challenges, environmental challenges, such as avoiding damage to the landfill capping system, and engineering challenges, such as potential settlement of the landfill area that can lead to structural damage to the solar generating equipment.
+Building PV plants on landfills presents permitting and construction challenges, environmental challenges, such as avoiding damage to the landfill capping system, and engineering challenges, such as potential settlement of the landfill area that can lead to structural damage to the solar generating equipment.

 “Silicon Ranch is one of the largest owners of solar assets in the United States.
 And they have a deep commitment to sustainability and regenerative solar, both in terms of agriculture but also creating a circular economy.
 And we’re thrilled to be working with them in a deep partnership to scale this for the industry.